floren/zk/README.md

 Notes are never deleted, because a note can appear as the child of multiple other notes; deleting the actual file would leave them hanging.
 It is, however, possible to 'unlink' a child from the current note so it will not appear any more.
 This makes it an "orphan"; use `zk orphans` to list orphaned notes.

+### Linking

+A note can appear at multiple places in the tree.
+Suppose I have a tree that looks like this:

+	$ zk t
+	0 Top Level
+			1 Go hacking
+					2 zk
+			3 Personal Projects
+					4 Bellwether mouse

+Since `zk` is a personal project, I'd also like it to appear as a child of note 3, so I use the `link` command:

+	$ zk link 2 3
+	$ zk t
+	0 Top Level
+			1 Go hacking
+					2 zk
+			3 Personal Projects
+					4 Bellwether mouse
+					2 zk

+If I decide that in fact, `zk` is so much a personal project that I don't even want to see it under "Go hacking" any more, I can use the `unlink` command:

+	$ zk unlink 2 1
+	$ zk t
+	0 Top Level
+			1 Go hacking
+			3 Personal Projects
+					4 Bellwether mouse
+					2 zk

+Perhaps I now realize that "Go hacking" is a silly category to have; if I unlink note 1 from note 0, it will be completely unlinked ("orphaned").
+It will no longer appear in the tree.

+	$ zk unlink 1 0
+	$ zk t
+	0 Top Level
+			3 Personal Projects
+					4 Bellwether mouse
+					2 zk
+	$ zk orphans
+	1 Go hacking

+There are several advantages to unlinking notes rather than deleting them:

+- I can refer to "note 1" in other notes and still view it at any time, because it still exists.
+- I can reinstate it into the tree whenever I wish with a `link` command.
+- It will still be included in `zk grep` results (you can `zk tgrep 0 <pattern>` to restrict the search to only nodes actually in the tree)

+### Aliases

+Aliases let you assign human-friendly names to particular notes.
+Suppose I have a note where I keep a list of tasks to be done:

+	$ zk p 5
+	TODO

+	* TODO update readme

+The number 5 isn't particularly conducive to memory, so I use the `alias` command to give it another name, "todo":

+	$ zk alias 5 todo
+	$ zk aliases
+	todo → 5 TODO

+I can then use the string "todo" anywhere I would have referred to the note by number:

+	john@frodo:~/hacking/zk$ zk append todo
+	Ctrl-D when done.
+	* TODO buy milk

 ## Development

 The implementation of zk is split out into a library, [libzk](https://pkg.go.dev/github.com/floren/zk/libzk).
 You first init an (empty) directory: